nn/g useit.com jnd.org

 Anatomy of a Panic: A Case Study

-This is the true story of a panic that started in an instant and continued to play out for more than 24 hours, resulting in damage, destruction, and near-death.
-I am, at the victim’s request, maintaining his anonymity.
+This is the true story of a panic that started in an instant and continued to play out for more than 18 hours, resulting in damage, destruction, and near-death.

 Last month, I talked about The Worst Interface Ever, involving an after-market pump and switch for the Lexus RX-300, designed by and for engineers.
 The switch is not only located at a random and undocumented location and position, hidden in the engine compartment, but must be switched accurately every time the car is connected to or removed from the RV towing it.
 A single error carries a price tag of $5000.

-Mr. Brown, as I shall call him, had his pump and switch installed on his RX-300 in September, 1993.
-He was, to put it mildly, shocked when the installer showed him this tiny mechanical switch along a cross bar leading to the radiator and explained what he had to do with it and what would happen if he failed to do so.
-Nonetheless, with $1500 already invested in this project, he wasn’t about to spend another few hundred getting the thing removed, so he decided to be very, very careful.
+I had such a pump and switch installed on my RX-300 in September, 1993.
+I was, to put it mildly, shocked when the installer showed me this tiny mechanical switch along a cross bar leading to the radiator and explained what I had to do with it and what would happen if I failed to do so.
+Nonetheless, with $1500 already invested in this project, I wasn’t about to spend another few hundred getting the thing removed, so I made the decision to be very, very careful.

-He reports to me his actions were perfect for a full four hours, at which point he was driving down the freeway when all the warning lights started coming on.
-He’d been practicing hooking up and removing the car from his new motorhome and, in spite of his best efforts, on the last go-round, he’d failed to flip the switch.
+My actions were perfect for a full four hours, at which point I was driving down the freeway when all the warning lights started coming on.
+I’d been practicing hooking up and removing the car from our new motorhome and, in spite of my best efforts, on the last go-round, I’d failed to flip the switch.

-That time, he was lucky.
-He flipped the switch, and the problem went away.
-He then decided to be very, very, very careful, and for the next three months, things went OK, until that fateful night in Idaho.
+That time, I was lucky.
+I flipped the switch, and the problem went away.
+I then decided to be very, very, very careful, and for the next three months, things went OK, until that fateful night in Montana.

 Panic!

 A wrong turn was made.
 There seems to be some confusion as to who was at fault.
-It may have been him.
-It may have been his wife.
-Both lean toward blaming the dog.
-Whoever’s fault it was, they found themselves, just as the sun disappeared, inching down a dirt road in the middle of the Idaho countryside, deep in militia country.
+It may have been me.
+It may have been my wife, Julie.
+Both of us lean toward blaming the dog.
+Whoever’s fault it was, we found themselves, just as the sun disappeared, inching down a dirt road in the middle of the Montana countryside, deep in private militia country.
 Oh, well, the road was bound to join up with a real road eventually...

-The rifleman turned out to be quite a decent guy, and let them pull the motorhome forward into his yard to turn around.
-At that point, Mr. Brown started driving his car out toward the highway, while Ms. Brown followed in the motorhome.
+The rifleman turned out to be quite a decent guy, and let Julie pull the motorhome forward into his yard to turn around.
+At that point, I started driving our car out toward the highway, while Julie followed in the motorhome.

-They were barely back on the paved road when all the warning lights came on and the transmission “slipped a notch.”
-(That is his phrase, not mine.
-I don’t know exactly what that sounds/feels like, but I got the general idea.)
-He immediately stopped and checked the switch.
+We were barely back on the paved road when all the warning lights came on and the transmission “slipped a notch.”
+(Yeah, not too descriptive, but if it ever happens to you, you'll know exactly what I mean.)
+I immediately stopped and checked the switch.
 Sure enough, it was in the wrong position.

 Panic & Old Learning

 What went wrong?
-He and his wife reverted to their old procedure when they became frightened by sight of the gun.
-The only difference between what they had done with their old car and their old motorhome and what they were doing now was flipping the aftermarket switch.
-Under pressure, they reverted to well-honed habit, and the damage was done.
+My wife and I reverted to their old procedure when we became frightened by sight of the gun.
+The only difference between what we had done before getting the pump and what we were doing now was flipping the aftermarket switch.
+Under pressure, we reverted to a well-honed habit, and the damage was done.

 Reverting to old learning under pressure is a well-understood principle.
 It is similarly illustrated by a story regarding a fighter plane that came out in the 1960s.
 It had a tendency to eject the pilot whenever anything went wrong.
 The engineers were tearing their hair out, because there didn’t seem to be any pattern to the ejections.
 It didn’t matter whether the hydraulics failed or an engine flamed out, or the ailerons lost control, within about two seconds, the pilot was shot out of the plane.

 Mystery solved: When they looked back over the ejected pilots’ flying histories, they noted they all had one thing in common.
 They had all migrated to this aircraft from the same former aircraft.
 The two aircraft's controls were almost identical except for one important difference: The throttle and ejection seat handle positions had been switched.
 The pilots flew the new aircraft with no difficulty until an emergency arose, at which point they reverted to old behavior and blew their butts out of the plane.
-Mr. Brown should consider himself lucky.
+My wife and I should consider ourselves lucky.

 Slow–Motion Panic

 The motorhome felt funny.
 It was kind of lumping across the parking lot, even though the lot was reasonably well paved.
-He stopped the motorhome, hopped out, and walked back to the car.
+I stopped the motorhome, hopped out, and walked back to the car.
 The car had laid down a trail of rubber behind it.
-It appears Mr. Brown had failed to replace the tow key and unlock the steering column.
+It appears I had failed to replace the tow key and unlock the steering column.
 The car was being literally dragged across the parking lot with the wheels in a left-hand-turn position.

-Mr. Brown headed the car toward Boise, hoping they would either have a Lexus dealer or a Toyota dealer (Toyota makes Lexus).
-He drove for around an hour, waiting patiently for Ms. Brown to exit the bathroom so he could have her call ahead and find a dealer.
+I headed the car toward Rapid City, South Dakota, hoping they would either have a Lexus dealer or a Toyota dealer (Toyota makes Lexus).
+I drove, eyes fixed straight ahead, for around an hour, waiting patiently for Julie to exit the bathroom so I could have her call ahead and find a dealer.

-He got back on the road, shaken and stirred, but alive and uninjured.
-Ms. Brown was no longer asleep.
+I got back on the road, shaken and stirred, but alive and uninjured.
+Julie was no longer asleep.
 In fact, she was wide, wide awake.
-She got on the horn and found the only Toyota dealer in town.
-(The nearest Lexus dealer was in Seattle.)
+She got on the cell phone and found the only Toyota dealer in town.
+(The nearest Lexus dealer was in Chicago.)
 They drove there with no further incident.

-It was only after they arrived that they learned the extent of their panic.
+It was only after we arrived that I learned the full extent of my panic.

 Stress Review

-1. Initial Panic, at the sight of the rifle, causes Mr. and Mrs. Brown to fail to flip transmission fluid switch.
+1. Initial Panic, at the sight of the rifle, caused me to fail to flip transmission fluid switch.

-2. Transmission-explosion panic causes Mrs. Brown to go to sleep and Mr. Brown to drive off with the wheels locked and the locking pins unlocked.
-Both totally abandoned their tried-and-true towing procedures.
+2. Transmission-explosion panic caused my wife to go to sleep and me to drive off with the wheels locked and the locking pins unlocked.
+Both of us totally abandoned our tried-and-true towing procedures.

-3. An hour later, Mr. Brown, having popping the emergency air brake hundreds of times before, is still suffering sufficient psychological stress to leave the seat of the motorhome after not pulling hard enough to pop the brake on and with the transmission in Drive.
-The motorhome, not realizing the problem, drives off without him at the wheel.
+3. An hour later, I, having popping the emergency air brake hundreds of times before, was still suffering sufficient psychological stress to leave the driver's seat of the motorhome after not pulling hard enough to actually lock the brake on and with the transmission in Drive.
+The motorhome, not realizing the problem, drove off without me at the wheel.

 None of the events that caused the panic were in any sense life-threatening.
 They were disturbing, yes.
-Mr. and Mrs. Brown faced possible high expense in changing the engine/transmission unit, and they faced embarrassment at being found flooding a parking lot with transmission fluid.
-Both of these pale in comparison to the subsequent risk to their own and other’s lives by allowing their motorhome to run away with them in it, and their car to all but become disconnected.
+We faced possible high expense in changing the engine/transmission unit, and we faced embarrassment at being found flooding a parking lot with transmission fluid and miscellaneous parts.
+Both of these pale in comparison to the subsequent risk to our own and other’s lives by allowing our motorhome to run away with us in it, and our car to all but become disconnected.

-He’s embarrassed by what happened, although he shouldn’t be.
-Panic is far more common than most people imagine.
+I'm embarrassed by what happened, although the fact is that panic is far more common than most people imagine.
 To read how it affects everyone from pilots to Presidents, read the companion article, Panic!
 How it Works and What To Do About It

 Have a comment about this article?
 Send a message to Tog.